imjoy-team/ImJoy/web/public/docs/development.md

 Window plugins are used to create a new web interface with HTML/CSS and Javascript.
 They in the `iframe` mode, and it will show up as a window.
 The `<window>` and `<style>` blocks (see below) can be used to define the actual content of the window.

 Different from other plugins which will be loaded and intialized when ImJoy is started, a `window` plugin will not be loaded until the actuall plugin is created with `api.createWindow` or clicked by a user in the menu.
-During execution of `api.createWindow`, `setup` and `run` will be called for the first time, and return with an window ID.
-After that, if needed, another plugin can call `api.updateWindow` with the window ID, ImJoy will try to execute the `run` function with the new data again.
+During execution of `api.createWindow`, `setup` and `run` will be called for the first time, and return with an window api object (contains all the api functions of the window, including `setup`, `run` and other functions if defined).
+You can then use the window api object to access all the functions, for example, update the content of the window by `win_obj.run({'data': ... })`.

-If the `run` returned with an object, then it will be used to update the window status managed by ImJoy.
-This means, for example, if the user changed the name of the plugin, it can be achieved by returning the same `my` object in the `run` function.

 ### Native Python
 Used to run Python code.
 This requires that the **Python Plugin Engine** is installed and started before using the plugin.
 See the **Developing Python Plugins** for more details.